 RETIREMENT PLAN PROVISIONS (CONTINUED) PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN About Plan 1 (Cont.)
 About Plan 2 (Cont.)
-About the Hybrid Retirement Plan (Cont.) • In addition to the monthly benefit payment payable from the defined benefit plan at retirement, a member may start receiving distributions from the balance in the defined contribution account, reflecting the contributions investment gains or losses, and any required fees.
+About the Hybrid Retirement Plan (Cont.) • In addition to the monthly benefit payment payable from the defined benefit plan at retirement, a member may start receiving distributions from the balance in the defined contribution account, reflecting the contributions, investment gains or losses, and any required fees.
 Eligible Members Employees are in Plan 1 if their membership date is before July 1, 2010, and they were vested as of January 1, 2013.
 Hybrid Opt-In Election VRS non-hazardous duty covered Plan 1 members were allowed to make an irrevocable decision to opt into the Hybrid Retirement Plan during a special election window held January 1 through April 30, 2014.
 The Hybrid Retirement Plan's effective date for eligible Plan 1 members who opted in was July 1, 2014.
-If eligible deferred members returned to work during the election window, they were also eligible to opt into the Hybrid Retirement Plan.
-Eligible Members Employees are in Plan 2 if their membership date is on or after July 1, 2010, or their membership date is before July 1, 2010, and they were not vested as of January 1, 2013.
+If eligible deferred members returned to work during the election window, they were Eligible Members Employees are in Plan 2 if their membership date is on or after July 1, 2010, or their membership date is before July 1, 2010, and they were not vested as of January 1, 2013.
 Hybrid Opt-In Election Eligible Plan 2 members were allowed to make an irrevocable decision to opt into the Hybrid Retirement Plan during a special election window held January 1 through April 30, 2014.
 The Hybrid Retirement Plan's effective date for eligible Plan 2 members who opted in was July 1, 2014.
-If eligible deferred members returned to work during the election window, they were also eligible to opt into the Hybrid Eligible Members Employees are in the Hybrid Retirement Plan if their membership date is on or after January 1, 2014.
-This includes: • Political subdivision employees • Members in Plan 1 or Plan 2 who elected to opt into the plan during the election window held January 1-Apr 30, 2014; the plan's effective date for opt-in members was July 1, 2014.
-Non-Eligible Members Some employees are not eligible to participate in the Hybrid Retirement Plan.
-They include: • Political subdivision employees who are covered by enhanced benefits for hazardous duty employees.
+If eligible deferred members returned to work during the election window, they were also Eligible Members Employees are in the Hybrid Retirement Plan if their membership date is on or after January 1, 2014.
+This includes: • Political subdivision employees • Members in Plan 1 or Plan 2 who elected to opt into the plan during the election window held January 1-April 30, 2014; the plan's effective date for opt-in members was July 1, 2014.